SpencerSzabados/SpencerSzabados.github.io/_posts/2022-07-20-perlin-worms.md

 ## Animating the worms
-Due to Perlin noise being a source of [[Noise functions#^f341a0|coherent noise]], meaning its output changes smoothly and proportionately with small and large changes in input, worms can be smoothly animated by gradually translating their lookup segments within the noise domain and accordingly updating segments along the worms.
+Due to Perlin noise being a source of coherent noise, meaning its output changes smoothly and proportionately with small and large changes in input, worms can be smoothly animated by gradually translating their lookup segments within the noise domain and accordingly updating segments along the worms.

 The following code animates a singular worm using the simple method proposed above.